-Small business owners who obtain a business loan have many options for what they can use this crucial cash for, from new technology to employee bonuses.
+Small business owners who obtain a small business loan have many options for what they can use this crucial cash for, from new technology to employee bonuses.
 However, there’s one aspect of running a business that also needs a working capital investment: networking.
-Some individuals who think of networking as merely attending social engagements to mingle and swap business cards with peers might be wondering why an owner or CEO would need a business loan for networking.
-While mingling at social events is certainly a single aspect of the networking process, it’s only a one slice of the pie.
+Some individuals who think of small business networking as merely attending social engagements to mingle and swap business cards with peers might be wondering why an owner or CEO would need a business loan for networking.
+While mingling at social events is certainly a single aspect of the networking process, it’s only one slice of the pie.

 Here are four tips for networking as a small business owner:

 As stated, attending gatherings of professional associations and industry peers can be a successful way to meet new people and gather potential leads.
 As an owner or CEO, you must be out on a regular basis preaching about your products and spreading the good news about your services.
 In many ways, you’re the spokesperson for your company no matter when or where you’re at.
 Getting out into public gatherings lets you hone your one-minute elevator pitch and gives you a chance to test it on knowledgeable individuals.
 Remember, at these events, while it’s wise to converse with every possible person you can, don’t overdo it.
 It’s better to have three quality, in-depth conversations with interested individuals than to have 20 shallow exchanges where nothing is gained other than a business card.

 - Host events